Bella Abzug: Tenure

-She was one of the first members of Congress to support gay rights, introducing the first federal gay rights bill, known as the Equality Act of 1974, with fellow Democratic New York City representative, Ed Koch, a future mayor of New York City.
+She was one of the first members of Congress to support gay rights, introducing the first federal gay rights bill, known as the Equality Act of 1974, with fellow Democratic New York City representative Ed Koch, who later became mayor of New York.
 She also chaired historic hearings on government secrecy, being the chair for the Subcommittee on Government Information and Individual Rights.
 She was voted by her colleagues as the third most influential member of the House as reported in U.S. News & World Report.

 She was the sponsor for the Equality Credit Opportunity Act (ECOA) that made it unlawful to discriminate against any applicant, with respect to any aspect of a credit transaction, on the basis of race, color, religion, national origin, sex, marital status, or age.
+She was a cosponsor of H.R.13157 that established the Clara Barton National Historic Site, the first National Parks Site dedicated to the achievements of a woman.

 She was frequently verbally abusive toward staff members, including referring to Doug Ireland as a "fat cocksucker."

-Although they were banned on the House floor, Abzug was known for her colorful and vibrant hats, and was seldom seen without one.
+Although hats were banned on the House floor, Abzug was known for her colorful and vibrant hats and was seldom seen without one.
 After being forced to remove her iconic hat before entering the House floor, Abzug once remarked that she felt "naked and unrecognizable."
 She famously reminded all who admired them: "It's what's under the hat that counts!"

 In February 1975, Abzug was part of a bipartisan delegation sent to Saigon by President Gerald Ford to assess the situation on the ground in South Vietnam near the end of the Vietnam War.

 Abzug was a supporter of Zionism.
-As a young woman she was a member of the Socialist-Zionist youth movement of HaShomer HaTzair.
-In 1975 she challenged the United Nations General Assembly Resolution 3379 (revoked in 1991 by resolution 46/86), which "determine[d] that Zionism is a form of racism and racial discrimination."
+As a young woman she was a member of the Socialist-Zionist youth movement of Hashomer Hatzair.
+In 1975, she challenged the United Nations General Assembly Resolution 3379 (revoked in 1991 by resolution 46/86), which "determine[d] that Zionism is a form of racism and racial discrimination."
 Abzug said about the topic, "Zionism is a liberation movement."

 Campaign for U.S. Senate

-Abzug's career in Congress ended with an unsuccessful bid for the Democratic nomination for the US Senate in 1976, which she lost by less than one percent to the more moderate Daniel Patrick Moynihan, who had served in both the Nixon and Ford Administrations as White House Urban Affairs Advisor, Counselor to the President, United States Ambassador to India, and United States Ambassador to the United Nations.
+Abzug's career in Congress ended with an unsuccessful bid for the Democratic nomination for the U.S. Senate in 1976, which she lost by less than one percent to the more moderate Daniel Patrick Moynihan, who had served in both the Nixon and Ford Republican presidential administrations as White House Urban Affairs Advisor, Counselor to the President, United States Ambassador to India, and United States Ambassador to the United Nations.
 Moynihan would go on to serve four terms in that office.